anjanaarao/CosmoQuest/README.md

 # 🚀 CosmoQuest
-**Journey Through the Cosmos – A Beginner-Friendly Space Explorer**
+**Journey Through the Cosmos – A Beginner-Friendly Space Explorer Website**

 ---